 At the heart of all of this is your HQ, located inside a church which, you guessed it, can be customised heavily.
 The game includes over 100 collectables (their words, not mine) that you can decorate the HQ with, along with venues for refilling ammunition, customising your crew and tuning up weapons.
 The church also includes the war table, which is the game’s menu system for selecting and executing missions across the map of Santo Ileso.
 Players will be able to manage their ‘criminal empire’, which sounds similar to GTA Online’s narrative progression system, but of course, all of it is basically fancy phrasing for starting missions and side-missions.
 I’m not sure how much the game’s systems will respond to the different types of missions you take, such as starting a heist or robbing a bank, or starting a fight with rival factions, so we’ll have to wait and see what the final game has to offer on that front.

-#BeYourOwnBoss with #SaintsRow - check out the Like A Boss Ultimate Customization Trailer, including:— Saints Row - OUT NOW! (@SaintsRow) April 20, 2022
+#BeYourOwnBoss with #SaintsRow - check out the Like A Boss Ultimate Customization Trailer, including:— Saints Row (@SaintsRow) April 20, 2022

 ⚜️HQ Customization & more!